karen portrait circle

 Just follow Market Street west (away from downtown) all the way to the top of the hill (where the name changes to Portola Drive), then turn right on Twin Peaks Boulevard.
 A short, winding road brings you to the free parking lot at the top.

 The parking lot isn't large, and tends to fill up on clear days, but if you wait, a spot will usually open up before long.
+I drive up here; if you have a car, it's the easiest and most convenient way to get up here.

 Is Twin Peaks San Francisco free?